- Langside Campus

-This professional cookery course will give you practical cookery skills as well as provide you with the skills and knowledge required for entry-level positions in the hospitality industry.
+National Progression Award (NPA) in Professional Cookery will give you practical cookery skills as well as provide you with the skills and knowledge required for entry-level positions in the hospitality industry.

 What will I learn?

-- Healthy Cookery
+- Cookery processes: an introduction

-- Food Hygiene for the Hospitality Industry
+- Food hygiene for the hospitality industry

-Group Awards in:
+Group Award in: